In times of stress or extreme exasperation, the Scary Shiny Glasses are seen on Yomi in Azumanga Daioh.

 Lt.
 General Gardener's glasses do this to emphasize the weight of certain subject matters...

-Anybody with glasses in Genshiken, although this is less Scary Shiny Glasses and more either "Hide your Feelings" glasses or "Hide your identity" glasses.
+Anybody with glasses in Genshiken, although this is more either "Hide your Feelings" glasses or "Hide your identity" glasses.

 Ghost in the Shell has a version of this where not only is the Yakuza boss talking calmly without looking at whom he is talking to, his glasses are shining with the reflection of the porn movie he is watching.
 (Yes, he is watching a porn movie while talking to the police.)